Romans 7

 But now we have been released from the Law, having died to that by which we were bound, so that we serve in newness of the Spirit and not in oldness of the letter.

 (a) Released from the Law.
-Just as the widow has been released from her marriage, we who died with Christ are no longer under the law (Rom.
+Just as the widow has been released from her marriage, we who died with Christ are no longer under the Law (Rom.
 6:14).
 You should have no doubts about this.
-Those in Christ have been released from the law (Rom.
-7:2), are free from the law (Rom.
-7:3), and have died to the law (Rom.
-7:4).
+Those in Christ have died to the Law and are free from the Law (Rom.
+7:3–4).

 (b) Having died.
-Your inclusion in Christ’s death and resurrection is an historic fact.
-“We have died with Christ” (Rom.
-6:8).
+Your inclusion in Christ’s death and resurrection is a historic fact; see entry for Rom.
+6:3.

 Romans 7:7